 Embark on the most fabulous of journeys and discover Edinburgh's rich queer history straight (pun intended) from the early mediaeval era to present day and looking forward.
 Learn about queer royalty, poets, doctors, sex workers, activists, drag queens and kings, football players and more...there's even a spy!
 Through these stories and more we'll travel together through history and give life to the history of queer rights and love right up to the present.

 Through this tour, you will discover Edinburgh like never before- through rainbow goggles with our guide Dakota, a non-binary queer person with a passion for history and activism.

 York has been a hub of transportation since the Romans established the city in AD71, linking it to an efficient road system and making use of its waterways.

 However, the city is also famed for its rich railway heritage and is home to the largest railway museum in the world.

-Beyond a tale of gunpowder, treason and plot, this tour tells the comprehensive story of Guy Fawkes, from his family history in York to growing up and the influences surrounding him as a Protestant and later a recusant Catholic.
+Beyond a tale of gunpowder, treason and plot, this walking tour of York tells the comprehensive story of Guy Fawkes.
+Learn his family history in York, growing up to the influences surrounding him as a Protestant and later a recusant Catholic.

 Tour guide Vicki first became interested in Guy Fawkes in 2009, and her passion is one of the reasons that she moved to the city.